Hana-Mahmoud/Examination_System/README.md

 # Examination_System
-A Windows Form application using C# about  Examination System Examination_System
+A Windows Form application using C# for Examination System
-A desktop application for examination system where instructor can generate exam and students take exams and get their grades instantly.

 How to Use It
 Steps to go through the system when running: